dpizarrow/lodash/README.md

 # lodash

-- This repo contains some basic implementations of a few lodash.js methods.
+- Basic implementations of a few lodash.js methods.
 These are:

   - `.clamp()`: This method Clamps a number within a lower and upper bound.
   - `.inRange()`: checks to see if the provided number falls within the range specified by the start and end values.